 Tawdra Kandle published a blog post titled “Follow Me on BookBub and Enter to Win!”
 By following Tawdra and confirming the follow via the Rafflecopter widget embedded in the post, readers were entered to win a $25 Amazon or iBooks gift card.
 Another way to enter the contest was to tweet a link to Tawdra’s Author Profile, further extending her reach.

 Facebook flash giveaway

-Joanne posted a flash giveaway on her Facebook page.
+Joanne Rock posted a flash giveaway on her Facebook page.
 She included a photo of her BookBub Author Profile and the prize she was offering, and encouraged fans to comment to let her know they’d followed her on BookBub.
 She then cross-promoted this flash giveaway on her other social media channels.
-In total, 88 people confirmed that they followed her on BookBub!
+In total, over 80 people confirmed that they followed her on BookBub!

 K. Bromberg tweeted a giveaway to celebrate her new release, in which entrants needed to follow her on BookBub and reply to the tweet with a specific phrase.
 She included an eye-catching image, and this single tweet got over 100 interactions!

 7. Run a joint giveaway with other authors